 You may have heard of condo property deductible assessments, but you may be unclear what they are.
 As mentioned earlier, condo corporations carry insurance policies on condo buildings.
 These policies protect against damage from fire, water, earthquake, etc. As with most types of insurance, the condo corporation’s policy will contain a deductible.

 As a unit owner, if the building suffers a loss, the condo corporation may assess each unit owner a portion of the deductible.
-And, in some cases, the condo corporation may assess the deductible to a single unit owner (more on this in a second.)
+And, in some cases, the condo corporation may assess the entire deductible to a single unit owner (more on this in a second.)
 Any amount assessed against you will come out of your pocket, unless you’ve bought the right coverage.
-At Square One, our condo property protection coverage can be added to your condo owner policy.
-Then, if you are assessed a portion of the condo corporation’s property insurance deductible for a type of loss covered by your policy, you will be covered up to the limited you’ve selected.
+At Square One, our Condo Owner’s Protection can be added to your condo policy.
+Then, if you are assessed a portion of the condo corporation’s property insurance deductible for a type of loss covered by your policy, you will be covered up to the limit you’ve selected.

 It’s always best to make sure you have the broadest form of insurance available.
 In cases where the loss arises from something in your unit or because of your actions, you could be responsible for the entire deductible.
 For example, let’s say a pipe bursts behind one of the walls in your unit.
 While there was likely nothing you could have done to prevent it, your condo corporation may determine that you are responsible as the damage came from your unit.

 Depending on your building, the condo corporation’s deductible could range from $2,500 to $50,000.
 In some cases, the condo corporation’s deductible could be even higher.
 Check your condo corporation’s annual general meeting minutes or contact your council to find out what your deductible is.
 There may be different deductibles based on the type of loss.
 Typically, the deductibles for water and earthquake losses are higher than that for fire losses.
 Be sure your condo owner policy includes protection for condo property deductible assessments and that your limit is sufficient.